Jrvi/Jrvi/README.md

 - 👋 Hi, I’m @Jrvi
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning computer science at university of jyväskylä
+- 🎒 I’m currently learning computer science at university of jyväskylä
 - 📫 How to reach me juho.jaervi@gmail.com
+- 💼 Currently working at Solteq

 <!---
 Jrvi/Jrvi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.